 INTERVIEW

 Please reach out to us if you have questions about interviewing in the virtual environment.
-We would be glad to support you and discuss alternative options or reasonable accommodations should you identify any barriers to your participation in a virtual Zoom interview.
+We would be glad to support you and discuss alternative options or reasonable accommodations should you identify any barriers to your participation.
 You can contact us at medadmis@umn.edu if you have questions and/or to request accommodations.
 If you prefer to work directly with the Disability Resource Center at the University of Minnesota, please contact Barbara Blacklock at black005@umn.edu.

 SECOND REVIEW